project-oak/transparent-release/docs/fuzzbinder.md

   - **fuzzEffort.fuzzEngines** (array of strings, required): specifies the list of used fuzzing engines (as defined in the project configuration in OSS-Fuzz repository).
 - **evidence** (array of objects, required): as defined by the [Claim Format](claim-transparency.md#fields).
-  It is the collection of the fuzzing reports that are used to generate a given FuzzClaim at issuedOn.
+  It is the collection of the fuzzing reports that are used to generate a FuzzClaim.

 ### FuzzClaim specification

-In this section, the metrics/statistics that will be included in the “claimSpec” section of the FuzzClaim are mentioned along with the reasons for including them.
+In this section, the metrics/statistics that will be included in the `claimSpec` section of the FuzzClaim are mentioned along with the reasons for including them.
 The computation of the metrics/statistics mentioned in this section will be based on the cumulative sum over all the fuzzing sessions of the same revision of the source code on a given day to reduce the